 Figure 46 shows that between 2003-04 and 2015-16 the share of low to middle income people in poverty - after taking into account housing costs - rose by 7 per cent.
-We can also look at how many people have below 60 per cent of median income before taking housing costs into account; on this measure the rise in poverty for low to middle income people is lower (3 per cent), but still significant.
+Although not shown here, we can also look at how many people have below 60 per cent of median income before taking housing costs into account; on this measure the rise in poverty for low to middle income people is lower (3 per cent), but still significant.
 The difference between the two measures further emphasizes the important drag on household incomes caused by housing over the period.